-AHLC112 Clinical Conditions for Occupational/ Physical Therapy 3 Class Hours/3 CREDITS
+AHLT112R Clinical Conditions for Occupational/

+Physical Therapy 3 Class Hours/3 Credits

 Clinical disorders and diseases commonly treated by physical and occupational therapy are presented.
 Pathology, etiology, diagnosis, signs and symptoms and prognosis will be discussed.
 This course is designed to give a background on clinical conditions the PTA & OTA student will encounter during clinical education experiences/fieldwork.
-(Co/Prerequisites: SCIC201)
+(Co/Prerequisites: SCI201R)

-AHLC123 Functional Kinesiology
+AHLT123R Functional Kinesiology

 This course is designed to give the student a basic understanding of normal human body movement as related to skeletal, articular, and muscular systems.
 Anatomical palpations and biochemical principles are also included.
-(Co/Prerequisite: SCIC201, Matriculation in OTA, PTA; or SCIC111 and MSTC101 and Maticulation in Message Therapy)
+(Co/Prerequisite: SCI201R, Matriculation in OTA, PTA; or SCI111R and MASS101R and Maticulation in Massage Therapy)

-AHLC135 Activities Of Daily Living
+AHLT135R Activities Of Daily Living

 This combined occupational therapy and physical therapy course shall introduce principles and techniques of client/patient handling and activities of daily living.
-Students have the opportunity to experience the basics needed for moving, positioning, planning and training clients for daily living management and mobility.
-Basic skills required of occupational therapy assistants and physical therapist assistants (as utilized in a variety of clinical settings with client/patients from various cultural and socioeconomic background) are most effectively learned experientially.
+Students shall have the opportunity with other classmates to experience and demonstrate the basics needed for moving, positioning, planning and training clients for daily living management and mobility.
+Basic skills required of occupational therapy assistants and physical therapist assistants (as utilized in a variety of clinical settings with client/ patients from various cultural and socioeconomic background) are most effectively learned experientially.
 These skills provide a strong foundation for future competence in treatment planning and implementation.
 This course is offered early in the curriculum to introduce and focus on the individual with disabilities in society and in relation to practice.
 It is required for both OTA and PTA students to enhance team collaboration.
-(Co/Prerequisite: AHLC104, AHLC112 (exceptions require the approval of the Professors and the Program Director)
+(Co/Prerequisite: AHLT104R, AHLT112R (exceptions require the approval of the Professors and the Program Director)

-AHLC139 Introduction to Health Care Delivery
+AHLT139R Introduction to Health Care Delivery